Council on homelessness—composition, quorum, voting requirements, committees, duties, amendments to ch 31

 2022 Iowa Acts, House File 2258, amended Iowa Code section 16.2D, which establishes the Iowa Council on Homelessness.
 The Iowa Code section describes the Council's membership, operation, and duties.
 The legislation reduced the size of the Council from 38 members to 20 members and made the remaining agency director members nonvoting members.
 The amendments to the Iowa Code section changed the quorum and voting requirements and changed the membership of the nominating committee.
 The legislation also eliminated certain duties from Iowa Code section 16.2D.

-These amendments update Chapter 31 to reflect the changes to Iowa Code section 16.2D and make changes to rule 265—31.1(16) to improve the organization of the rule.
+These proposed amendments update Chapter 31 to reflect the changes to Iowa Code section 16.2D and make changes to rule 265—31.1(16) to improve the organization of the rule.

 This rule making has no fiscal impact to the State of Iowa.